Sonoma–Marin Area Rail Transit: North of Santa Rosa

-By 2018, the 3 mi extension was expected to cost $55 million: $20 million from Road Repair and Accountability Act funds, $30 million in Regional Measure 3 funds, and a $5 million federal grant.
-By November 2019, the cost estimate had increased to $65 million with construction starting in 2020.
+In 2018, the 3 mi extension to Windsor was expected to cost $55 million, sourced from Road Repair and Accountability Act funds, Regional Measure 3 funds, and a federal grant.
+By November 2019, the estimate rose to $65 million.

-The route north of Santa Rosa to Cloverdale was intended to open with the initial segment, but lack of funding delayed this segment.
-By May 2019, the estimated cost to complete the system to Cloverdale and Healdsburg was $364 million.
-A letter to the city of Healdsburg in 2020 estimated the cost of reconstructing the Russian River bridge, building a new station, and rehabilitating the line at $32 million.
-The 2018 California State Rail Plan based its projections on service to Cloverdale station by 2027.
+The segment from Santa Rosa to Cloverdale was initially intended for the first phase but was delayed due to funding constraints.
+By May 2019, the estimated cost to reach Cloverdale and Healdsburg was $364 million.
+A 2020 study estimated the cost of reconstructing the Russian River bridge and the Healdsburg station at $32 million.